Websoft9/docker-library/README.md

 ## How to use it?

-The easiest way to use this repository is [install Websoft9](https://github.com/Websoft9/websoft9), then you can running these applications on Websoft9's web-based console.
+The easiest way is install [ Websoft9](https://github.com/Websoft9/websoft9) which can help you running these applications on web-based console.

 Of course, you can also use docker compose to running these application